No words wasted.

 This being said, sponsored posts on social media and guest posts on other sites are definitely worth investing into – at least now – when you have actually valuable content, right?

-Content may be a great marketing buzzword and an aspect driving much theory to it, but the fact is it’s one of most valuable driving factors in your whole business strategy and will continue to be so.
+Content may be a great marketing buzzword and an aspect driving much theory to it, but the fact is it’s one of most valuable driving factors in your whole business strategy.
+This will unlikely ever change.

 Did you know that (according to Content Marketing Institute) even 61% of people actually feel better when a company delivers custom content?